FreshNar/Start-Django-Project/README.md

-# Start-Django-Project
+# Creating a Django Project with a Batch File

-A batch file that creates a Python virtual environment and installs Django with a project name.
+This repository contains a batch file (`create_django_env.bat`) that automates the process of creating a Python virtual environment, installing Django, and migrating the Django app.
+It provides an easy and efficient way to set up a new Django project with just a few simple steps.